Parts of a Root and Their Functions

 4) The Region of Maturation or Differentiation

-Also called the piliferous region, it is located next to the region of elongation.
-They develop when the cells of the elongation zone differentiate and mature into specialized tissues like root hairs, endodermis, cortex, etc.
+Located next to the region of elongation, it is also called the piliferous region.
+They develop when the cells of the elongation zone differentiate and mature into specialized tissues such as root hairs, endodermis, and cortex.

-- Keeping plants and trees anchored to the soil
+- Keeping plants and trees attached to the soil

-- Forming specialized tissues like root hairs, xylem and phloem that help in absorption and transport of water and minerals from the soil
+- Forming specialized tissues like root hairs, xylem, and phloem that helps in absorption and conduction of water and minerals from the soil